KumarRobotics/ublox/README.md

 The `node.cpp` file in `ublox_gps` contains a main Node class called UbloxNode which acts as the ROS Node and handles the node initialization, publishers, and diagnostics. `UbloxNode` contains a vector `components_` of instances of `ComponentInterface`.
 The `UbloxNode::initialize()` calls each component's public interface methods.
 The node contains components for both the firmware version and the product category, which are added after parsing the `MonVER` message.
 Any class which implements `ComponentInterface` can be added to the `UbloxNode` `components_` vector and its methods will be called by `UbloxNode`.
 Simply add an implementation of `ComponentInterface` to the ublox_gps `node.h` and `node.cpp` files.
 Behavior specific to a given firmware or product should not be implemented in the `UbloxNode` class and instead should be implemented in an implementation of `ComponentInterface`.

-Currently there are implementations of `ComponentInterface` for firmware versions 6-8 and product categories `UbloxHpgRef`, `UbloxHpgRov`, `UbloxAdrUdr`, `UbloxTim`, `UbloxFts`.
+Currently there are implementations of `ComponentInterface` for firmware versions 6-8 and product categories `HpgRefProduct`, `HpgRovProduct`, `AdrUdrProduct`, `TimProduct`, `FtsProduct`.
 SPG products do not have their own implementation of `ComponentInterface`, since the Firmware classes implement all of the behavior of SPG devices.

-`UbloxHpgRef` and `UbloxHpgRov` have been tested on the C94-M8P device.
+`HpgRefProduct` and `HpgRovProduct` have been tested on the C94-M8P device.

 ## Adding new parameters
-1. Modify the `getRosParams()` method in the appropriate implementation of UbloxComponent (e.g. UbloxNode, UbloxFirmware8, UbloxHpgRef, etc.) and get the parameter.
+1. Modify the `getRosParams()` method in the appropriate implementation of ComponentInterface (e.g. UbloxNode, UbloxFirmware8, HpgRefProduct, etc.) and get the parameter.
 Group multiple related parameters into a namespace.
 Use all lower case names for parameters and namespaces separated with underscores.
 * If the type is an unsigned integer (of any size) or vector of unsigned integers, use the `ublox_node::getRosUint` method which will verify the bounds of the parameter.
-* If the type is an int8 or int16 or vector of int8's or int16s, use the `ublox_nod::getRosInt` method which will verify the bounds of the parameter.
-(This method can also be used for int32's but ROS has methods to get int32 params as well).
+* If the type is an int8 or int16 or vector of int8's or int16's, use the `ublox_nod::getRosInt` method which will verify the bounds of the parameter.
+(This method can also be used for int32's but ROS has methods to get int32 parameters as well).
-2. If the parameter is used during configuration also modify the `UbloxComponent`'s `configureUblox()` method to send the appropriate configuration message.
+2. If the parameter is used during configuration also modify the `ComponentInterface`'s `configureUblox()` method to send the appropriate configuration message.
 Do not send configuration messages in `getRosParams()`.
 3. Modify this README file and add the parameter name and description in the appropriate section.
 State whether there is a default value or if the parameter is required.
 4. Modify one of the sample `.yaml` configuration files in `ublox_gps/config` to include the parameter or add a new sample `.yaml` for your device.